OSGeo/grass-website/content/contribute/development.md

 ### Report a bug or enhancement wish
 <img src="../../images/bugreport.svg" width="30%" alt="" style="float:right">
-Bug reports and wishes can be submitted in the [GRASS GIS bugtracking system](http://trac.osgeo.org/grass) (GRASS-trac).
+Bug reports and wishes can be submitted in the [GRASS GIS bugtracking system](https://github.com/OSGeo/grass/issues).

 All trackers' new submissions will be automatically forwarded to the GRASS GIS development mailing list.